-This almond flour cake is so light and fluffy, you won’t believe it is low carb!
-Made with just 4 ingredients, this is one show stopping keto dessert that takes minutes!
+This almond flour cake is so light and fluffy, you won’t believe how EASY it is to make!
+Made with just 4 ingredients, it’s the perfect simple yet elegant dessert recipe.

 No sugar and no grains are needed, but you’d never tell.
 The texture is light, fluffy, and with a gorgeous crumb.
 It’s sweet and with a slight lemon flavor, without being overpowering.

-- Almond flour– You must use blanched or superfine almond flour.
+- Almond flour- You must use blanched almond flour.
 While almond meal can work, it won’t yield a soft and moist crumb.

 - Powdered sugar and sliced almonds- Optional, but adds a delicious topping.
 I used keto powdered sugar, to keep it low carb.